jmsuan/SchedulingSystem/README.txt

     Password: Passw0rd!

 Step 2.
 Compile and launch the software.
 You will be greeted with a login screen, which authenticates you based on User records stored in the connected database.
-If you are having trouble, try checking the terminal output to make sure you have successfully connected to the database.
+If you are having trouble, try checking the terminal output to ensure you have successfully connected to the database.

 Step 3.
-Once you are logged in, you will be greeted with two tables.
+Once you log in successfully, you will be greeted with two tables.
 One lists all the Customers you have in your database, and the other lists all the appointments you have in your database.
 You may add, modify, or delete records of either one by clicking on the respective buttons at the bottom of each table.

-    Note: If you have an appointment within 15 minutes of the time you log in, you will be notified with the details of the appointment.
-You will be notified each time you enter the main screen (the one with both tables) until the appointment has passed.
+    Note: If you have an appointment within 15 minutes of the time you log in, an alert will appear with the details of the appointment.
+You will be notified when you enter the main screen (the one with both tables) until the appointment has passed.

 Step 4.
-If you would like to see any reports that aggregate information from data in your customer/appointment data set, you may do so by clicking on the button at the bottom of the main screen, labelled "See Reports."
+If you would like to see any reports that aggregate information from your customer/appointment data set, you may do so by clicking on the button at the bottom of the main screen labeled "See Reports."

 Step 5.
-Once you're finished with using the application, you can exit by either logging out using the button at the bottom of the main screen, then closing the window, or by simply closing the window.
+Once you're finished with using the application, you can exit by either logging out using the button at the bottom of the main screen, then closing the window, or simply closing the window.

 Reading the Reports:
 ====================
-The software creates three different reports for you to view by clicking the "See Reports" button.
+The software creates three reports to view by clicking the "See Reports" button.
 To navigate between the various reports, click on the tab of the report you want to see (at the top of the window).

-Reports that are available include:
+Available reports include:
 - The total number of appointments by type and month.
 - A schedule of appointments by "Contact," listing only appointments they are associated with.
 - The total number of customers that have (or don't have) an appointment.

 Expanding on the third report:
-The third report (listed above) fetches and displays the total number of customers from the database, and identifies how many of them have scheduled appointments.
-This is done by iterating over all appointments and storing the customers who appear into a HashSet (ensuring no duplicates), then finds the count of them.
-This third report can be very useful for measuring the active engagement of your customers, which can make determining the success of marketing campaigns a breeze.
+The third report (listed above) fetches and displays the total number of customers from the database and identifies how many have scheduled appointments.
+This is done by iterating over all appointments and storing the customers who appear into a HashSet (ensuring no duplicates), then finding the count of them.
+This third report can be handy for measuring the active engagement of your customers, which can make determining the success of marketing campaigns a breeze.
 By also being able to list how many customers *don't* have appointments, you can measure your potential opportunities for engaging leads as well.